datastax/dsbulk-migrator/README.md

 The build produces two distributable fat jars:

-* `schema-migrator-<VERSION>-embedded-driver.jar` : contains an embedded Java driver; suitable for live migrations using an external DSBulk, or for script generation.
+* `dsbulk-migrator-<VERSION>-embedded-driver.jar` : contains an embedded Java driver; suitable for live migrations using an external DSBulk, or for script generation.
 This jar is NOT suitable for live migrations using an embedded DSBulk, since no DSBulk classes are present.

-* `schema-migrator-<VERSION>-embedded-dsbulk.jar`: contains an embedded DSBulk and an embedded Java driver; suitable for all operations.
+* `dsbulk-migrator-<VERSION>-embedded-dsbulk.jar`: contains an embedded DSBulk and an embedded Java driver; suitable for all operations.
 Note that this jar is much bigger than the previous one, due to the presence of DSBulk classes.